Symplectic maps: from generating functions to Liouvillian forms: Symplectic manifolds and symplectic mappings

 In this section we recall some classical results and definitions in order to uniformize the notation.
-The results are state in a geometrical fashion in preparation of the next section where we will set the framework of the method of Liouvillian forms.
+The results are stated in a geometrical fashion in preparation of the next section where we will set the framework of the method of Liouvillian forms.
 We assume the reader is familiar with the terminology of differential geometry and vector bundles.
 For an introduction the reader is referred to \cite{AM78,LM87,MR91}.

-A \emph{symplectic manifold} is a $2n$-dimensional manifold $M$ equiped with a non-degenerated, skew-symmetric, closed 2-form $\omega$, such that at every point $m\in M$, the tangent space $T_mM$ has the structure of a symplectic vector space.
+A \emph{symplectic manifold} is a $2n$-dimensional manifold $M$ equipped with a non-degenerated, skew-symmetric, closed 2-form $\omega$, such that at every point $m\in M$, the tangent space $T_mM$ has the structure of a symplectic vector space.
 In addition, we say that $(M,\omega)$ is an \emph{exact symplectic manifold} if there exists a 1-form $\theta$ such that $\omega=d\theta$; $\theta$ is called a Liouvillian form.
-In what follows, all the symplectic manifolds will be exacts.
+In what follows, all the symplectic manifolds will be exact.